jchatel/quickmail-next-docs/integrations/setting-up-api-v2.md

 **Note:** QuickMail's API is not available for accounts on Starter Plan.

+**Here's the complete API documentation to use:** [**https://api.quickmail.com/help**](https://api.quickmail.com/help)

 These are mostly just JSON samples for API calls.

-**Here's the complete API documentation to use:** [**https://api.quickmail.com/help**](https://api.quickmail.com/help)

 For convenience, we have a web app that you can use to test your integrations with your live data in QuickMail.
 Here's where you can access it: [https://api.quickmail.com/v2/graphiql](https://api.quickmail.com/v2/graphiql)

-API rate limit is 10 requests per 10 seconds
+API rate limit is 10 requests per 10 seconds.

 **In this article:**